firebears-frc/PixelStrip_MicroPython/i2c/README.md

 ![Files using Pico-Go](files_pico_go.png)

-## Hardware setup
+## Arduino Hardware setup

 Connect the Arduino's SDA and SCL pins to corresponding pins on the Pico.
 For this example, we are configuring the Pico's GP16 and GP17 pins for I2C.
 Also connect ground wires between the two boards.

+When possible, stick to the [Qwiic convention](https://learn.adafruit.com/introducing-adafruit-stemma-qt/technical-specs) of using yellow wire for clock and blue for data.

 Wire the two NeoPixel strips to ground, power, and two data pins.
 In this example, we are using the Pico's GP4 and GP5 pins for pixel data.